 - Ambulatory Antimicrobial Stewardship

-- Leadership Excellence Education-Residents and Fellows (LEED-R) (2weeks)
+- Leadership Excellence Education-Residents and Fellows (LEED-R) (2 weeks)

 - Repeat a required block learning experience